 - Dispute Resolution Section Council (2008-2015)

 Michelle has inherited a love for all types of mystery novels from her mother who wrote mysteries for the Doubleday Crime Club.
 She loves to travel to Europe and sail in the Caribbean.
-She is also the owner of an English Springer Spaniel who is in training to become a certified therapy dog and participates in a reading program at a local school.
-Michelle is married to Larry Farr.
-After a 48 year career with Eaton Corporation, her husband is currently a Project Engineer with Evergreen Packaging.
+She is also the owner of an English Springer Spaniel who is trained as a therapy dog and participates in a reading program at a local school.

 - "I could not ask for a better vocation than helping businesses avoid legal difficulties and working with them when things go wrong."